andresgongora/dotfiles-manager/README.md

 ```

 Then, place all the configuartion files (instructions of what to link) and your
-_original_ files under `~/.dotfiles/dotfiles/`.
+_original_ files under `~/.dotfiles/originals/`.
 Just have a look at the included
 examples, it should be straight forward.
 Feel free to delete the examples once
 you no longer need them.
+All you have to know is the following:

+* Configuration `.dotfiles` are only applied if they match your USER
+and/or HOST name.
+If your user is `bob` and your machine is `server`, then
+name the file `bob@pc.dotfiles` for it to be applied.
+Use `*` as wild card, for
+example `*@*.dotfiles` will be applied to all systems.

+* Configuration files can include each other.
+Simply use an `include` statement
+and point to the relative path of the configuration you want to include.
+This
+"included" configuration does no longer have to observe the above USER and HOST
+name rule.

 Finally, run `symlink.sh` and follow the instructions on screen if prompted.